mpt-bootcamp/monitor/docs/LAB1.md

-## LAB1 - Installing monitors and agents
+## LAB1 - Installing monitoring servers and agents
 ---

-In this lab, we will install the following monitors and agents
+There is many software from open source and commercial tools which help you to monitor your infrastructure, platform, application, meta and last-mile monitoring.
+In this lab, we will install the following open source monitoring tools:

-### Monitor Servers
+**Monitoring Servers***

 * Check_MK
 * Zabbix